Shinya-GitHub-Center/stable-diffusion-modal-docker/README.md

 [default]
 token_id = "aa-aaaaaa"
 token_secret = "bb-bbbbbb"
-# environment = "working_env_name"
+environment = "working_env_name"
+active = true
 ```
 Please replace `aa-aaaaaa` and `bb-bbbbbb` with your previously copied modal token id and secret
 (modal token set --token-id **aa-aaaaaa** --token-secret **bb-bbbbbb**)
-You can also set the modal server's working environment for this project to work (skippable)
+I advise you to set the modal server's working environment name only for this project to separately use
+This modal profile via docker has been isolated from your host PC, so the activation value is always true

-Please make sure any spaces is not included at the end of both id and secret
+**Please make sure any spaces is not included at the end of both id and secret**

 ## How to deploy docker container
 @project's root directory